LeonGhibli/django_and_docker/README.rst

 Install Docker CE
 ^^^^^^^^^^^^^^^^^
-Docker CE could be installed in different ways
+Docker CE could be installed in different ways:

 * Most users set up Docker’s repositories and install from them, for ease of installation and upgrade tasks.
 This is the recommended approach.
 * Some users download the DEB package and install it manually and manage upgrades completely manually.
 This is useful in situations such as installing Docker on air-gapped systems with no access to the internet.
 * In testing and development environments, some users choose to use automated convenience scripts to install Docker.

 Due to the limitation of network connection in China，manual approach has been chosen.

 * Access to https://download.docker.com/linux/ubuntu/dists/trusty/pool/stable/amd64/ and download docker-ce_17.12.0~ce-0~ubuntu_amd64.deb
 * Use FTP to send docker download package to target server.
 * Install Docker CE with dpkg.